 After our one month trip to Myanmar and almost one year around Asia we’ve decided to visit Laos too.
 We didn’t know much about it and we landed in Vientiane with an open heart and mind.

 The plan was to spend one month in Laos before heading to our next destination, South Korea.
 However, some things happened along the way that made us take the decision to shorten our trip to Laos to a little bit over one week.
-But I’ll talk about what happened in a future post.
+To find out more about our decision, click here.

 Now, let’s get back to Vientiane.
 It’s not ugly nor beautiful.
 It’s not boring nor interesting.
 Everything about this city is average.
 You can’t really hate it but you can’t love it either.
 One thing is certain: don’t expect too much from Vientiane, especially if you’ve traveled around Asia before.

 For my one day itinerary to Vientiane, click here.

 Although it’s the capital city of Laos, Vientiane lacks the wow factor.
 The city feels more like a village and even though you’re looking for a more laid-back destination, you’ll still be disappointed by what the city has to offer in terms of tourist attractions.

 Is Vientiane worth visiting?
 Let’s find out the answer!